zicat/tributary/doc/user_guide_config_detail.md

 Note：

-1. Different source use different netty.port
+1. Different netty sources have different configurations for netty.port.

-2. The lineDecoder parse the streaming to records by text line.
-It is suitable for demo scenarios using telnet.
+2. The lineDecoder parses streaming records line by line, making it more suitable for scenarios where telnet is used for demonstrations.

-3. The lengthDecoder parse the streaming by length-value decode like below, lengthDecoder ack the length of the received record, ack -1 if append the record to the channel fail, it's suitable for most scenarios.
+3. The lengthDecoder parses streaming records by length-value like below, making it more suitable for most scenarios.

    ![image](picture/line_decoder.png)